RarityProject/RarityArena/README.md

 # RarityArena
-A PVP arena based on Rarity.
+A PVP and PVE arena based on Rarity.